doyoueven-click/puppet/README.md

 requests).
 When merged, new code will be picked up and applied to each server as they run their updates.
 That means that changes can take an hour to apply, and neither deployment nor puppet status is reported to GitHub.

+## Development

+The entrypoint for human commands is [just](https://just.systems/).

+Just commands should be run from a code checkout on your workstation.

+### Send your code to a box

+tl;dr: `just ship HOSTNAME`

+You can "ship" your local workspace to a host and have it try to apply it.
+Note that the host must have already been bootstrapped, and that you have to restore it to the production code afterwards.

+### Adopting a Box

+tl;dr: `just bootstrap HOSTNAME`

+A puppet installation script is in the repo, and a Just command to use it.
+This will install necessary dependencies and run Puppet.